Software-Improvement-Group/sigridci/docs/reference/client-script-usage.md

 Sigrid CI consists of a number of Python-based client scripts, that interact with Sigrid to support two different kinds of development process integration:

 - To *publish* your code to Sigrid after every change.
 - To *provide feedback* on your changes, which can be used when reviewing pull requests.
+Results are visible in your development environment (e.g. GitHub, Azure DevOps, GitLab), but are not published and are hence not visible at [sigrid-says.com](https://sigrid-says.com).

 <img src="../images/sigridci-architecture.png" width=750"" />